Destiny Arts Center is a nonprofit violence prevention, arts education, and cultural center in the heart of Oakland.

 EP has had the opportunity to serve as resident company at Destiny Arts Center since 2015.
-EP has held ongoing weekly rehearsals as well as produced four original evening length works at Destiny Arts Center, including a Restorative Justice Festival in 2017.
+We’ve held ongoing weekly rehearsals as well as produced four original evening length works at Destiny Arts Center, including a Restorative Practices Festival (2017), and one weeklong dance festival Rennie Harris’s Illadelph Legends of Hip Hop Festival (2015).

 Next